How to Build a Data-Informed Campus: A Day in the Life of an Institutional Research DirectorReading time: 5 minutes

 Validating dataset accuracy for more confident reporting

 Meeting with dean of our College of Entertainment & the Arts and his executive assistant for onboarding to Bridge.
 The meeting was actually scheduled to be just with her, but the dean stepped in and looked over our shoulder while I explained how to navigate a dataset, how to create and share a dashboard.
 He is already a Bridge user but wants to become more proficient.
+As an institutional researcher, data literacy is a priority for me.

 We discussed the importance of having a clean data source in order to assure internal and external constituents that the Bridge data are accurate.
 He wants to ensure that when the university president asks for his numbers, he can have full confidence in what he provides.